ngua/rumps/TODOS/persistence.md

 **Status**: Public API stub exists with `todo!()` implementation.
 Internal `kill_internal()` stub also exists with `todo!()`.

+**Transaction Note**: The signature includes `ctx: &TransactionContext` for future-proofing, but Phase 2 implementation does NOT need to use it.
+Transaction write tracking will be added in Phase 5.

 - [ ] Implement KILL operation:
   - Use `load_node()` for cache-aware node access
   - Navigate to node